error-27/Nuclear-Mines-Mod/README.md

 - Ionium Reactor, a reactor that creates massive amounts of energy at the cost of ionium and cryofluid

 #### THIS IS A VERY EARLY VERSION.
 DO NOT EXPECT EVERYTHING TO BE FINISHED.

+This source code was written by looking at the code of other mods.
+I did not make this entirely myself.
+Code pulled from **Mesokrix/Vanilla-Upgraded**